exploder86/java-driver/manual/core/load_balancing/README.md

     .build();
 ```

-If both are provided, the value in the configuration takes precedence.
+If both are provided, the programmatic value takes precedence.

 #### Token-aware